 A postnuptial agreement is not very different from a prenup.
 The only difference is that while couples sign prenups before vows are exchanged, you can only sign post-nuptials after the wedding.
 Here’s why.

 Sometimes couples get married and realize they don’t agree on some critical issues.
-They both may have different approaches towards savings, expenditure, or investment.
+They both may have different approaches toward savings, expenditure, or investment.
 This often happens when marital tension occurs.
 At this level, a divorce is not usually on the cards.
 In such cases, the couples may sign a formal agreement.
 This will help keep the tension in check and chart a course for the marriage.
 That way, there is a provision for fair protection for each party.

 With a postnuptial agreement, couples can deal with their differences.
-These conversations on income, assets, spousal support, and property division will come in handy if their marriage hits the rocks in the future.
+These conversations on income, assets, spousal support and property division will come in handy if their marriage hits the rocks in the future.

 This type of marriage contract is not as common as the other two, so many might not know of their existence.
 They don’t talk about it in the movies or on social media.